Ordnance Cable Factory Chandigarh

 Ordnance Cable Factory Chandigarh (आयुध केबल फैक्टरी चंडीगढ़) is a facility under Ordnance Factories Board, Kolkata.
 It manufactures transmission cables and steel wires mainly for defense and telecommunication sector.
 Primarily a vendor for Indian Armed Forces, this facility now caters to non-defense industries as well, clients being: Indian Railways, Department of Telecommunications, State Electricity Boards and private industries.
 It also sells pistols and revolvers.

+Ordnance cable factory (OCFC) name changed to Ordnance factory Chandigarh(OFCD)on 21/02/2020.

 History

 The unit was established in 1963 with technical assistance from SUMITOMO, Japan.